toumorokoshi/depsaw/DESIGN.md

 ## Brainstorming

-dephammer will attempt to figure out which dependencies are the most valuable to remove.
+depsaw will attempt to figure out which dependencies are the most valuable to remove.
 It does not consider things like the actual cost to build a specific target, and instead only works based on the *number* of targets.